TITLE Assistant Director, TRIO Upward Bound

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Works with low income, first generation, or academically disadvantaged high school students to help them develop the skills needed to become successful college students by assisting them in the development of appropriate educational goals, guiding them in decision-making and learning how to accept responsibility for their decisions, directing them to resources that provide assistance in making career and academic major choices, and providing opportunities to develop social skills, cultural competence, study skills, and writing skills.
+1. Works with low-income, first-generation, or academically disadvantaged high school students to help them develop the skills needed to become successful college students by assisting them in the development of appropriate educational goals, guiding them in decision-making and learning how to accept responsibility for their decisions, directing them to resources that provide assistance in making career and academic major choices, and providing opportunities to develop social skills, cultural competence, study skills, and writing skills.

 2. Plans and oversees the annual summer camp for Upward Bound participants by planning and organizing the classes to be offered, recruiting and supervising certificated teachers, enrolling students into classes, coordinating classroom assignments, textbooks, and supplies, and providing daily supervision of camp activities and curriculum.

-5. Recruits and helps to select Upward Bound participants by making presentations to eighth grade English classes in targeted schools, contacting parents, interviewing applicants, and ranking applicants based on eligibility criteria such as academic need, first-generation college student, and low income, grade in school, and propensity to go on to higher education, and developing Personalized Education Plans for new participants.
+5. Recruits and helps to select Upward Bound participants by making presentations to eighth grade students in targeted schools, contacting parents, interviewing applicants, and ranking applicants based on eligibility criteria such as academic need, first-generation college student, and low income, grade in school, and propensity to go on to higher education, and developing Personalized Education Plans for new participants.

 6. Coordinates yearly assessment and standardized testing of all participants, updates Personalized Education Plans, monitors participant grades, and provides academic advising and other support services to participants.